bplmaps/cartinal/guides/making-sense-maps-data/session-3/part-6.md

 * But if you click that link, you're not on a map page or a metadata page.
 You've just downloaded an Excel file to your computer, maybe without even realizing it!
-    * To simplify this exercise, we've copied this file to our cloud drive so that you can look at it in your browser.
+    * To simplify this exercise, we've copied this file to our cloud storage so that you can look at it in your browser.
 See it in [Excel Online by clicking here](https://bostonpubliclibrary.sharepoint.com/:x:/s/LeventhalMap/EZTiokPVlm9Hu04uHaJTOdkBx_hSLixOlLH60667s-vrTw?e=Bf8h6O).

 ## Finding the map diamond in the data rough